Health

 Living with Stuttering - Facing the Fear of Words That Won't Come Out

-About 4 min read
+About 7 min read

 What Is Stuttering?

 Stuttering is a speech disorder in which the fluency of spoken language is disrupted.
-It is characterized by three symptoms: repetitions ("I-I-I am"), prolongations ("Iiiii am"), and blocks (silence when words won't come out).
+It is characterized by three symptoms: repetitions ("I-I-I am"), prolongations ("Iiiii am"), and blocks (silence when words will not come out).
 About 1% of the world's population (approximately 70 million people) stutter, and it is about 4 times more common in males than females.

 Stuttering most often develops in early childhood (ages 2-5), and about 80% recover naturally, but about 20% persist into adulthood.
 Adult stuttering rarely "goes away," making "managing" and "living with" it the realistic approach.
+What is important to understand is that "not curable" does not mean "hopeless."
+Through management and acceptance, many people live fulfilling lives with stuttering.

 Causes of Stuttering